Back to list

 4. Casual Decisions

-Slack Workflow Integration Examples (Advanced)
+Slack Workflow Integration (Advanced)

-Step 1: Regular Reminder
+Step 1: Recurring reminder

 https://amida-san.com/events/weekly-duty"